danielgomez03/danielgomez03/README.md

 <p align="center">
   <img src="https://i.gifer.com/J4o.gif" alt="GIF">
 </p>
 <h3 align="center">Passionate about technology and digital communication products, I am a software developer with a primary focus on working with web technologies to keep my projects modern and up-to-date with the market.
 I have experience in application development using JavaScript, HTML5, CSS3, React.js, Next.js, Node.js, Redux.js, Express, and PostgreSQL.
 Additionally, I have knowledge of agile methodologies such as SCRUM and GitFlow, as well as other tech tools like C#, Angular, and MySQL.
 I am a results-driven and innovative individual with problem-solving skills and the ability to work well in a team.
 I thrive on constant learning and staying updated with the latest technological trends.
 I am always on the lookout for new challenges that allow me to expand my skills and contribute to the success of innovative projects.
-My background in Social Communication and Journalism provides me with a unique perspective in the world of development.
-I am able to combine technical skills with a deep understanding of digital communication, user experience, and the creation of communicative products that efficiently and pleasantly reach the target audience.
-Throughout my career, I have gained experience in Organizational Communication and have been involved in the creation of various communicative products, including photography, video, audio, graphic design, and UX/UI web design.
 Feel free to reach out to me for professional collaborations or to share ideas.
 I am excited about future opportunities in the field of technology! 🚀 How can I assist you? 👁️‍🗨️ You can reach me at: ✉️ Danielgome.serme@gmail.com. 📷 Instagram: @danielgomezs98</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=danielgomez03&label=Profile%20views&color=0e75b6&style=flat" alt="danielgomez03" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=danielgomez03" alt="danielgomez03" /></a> </p>

-- 🔭 I’m currently working on **1337**
+- 🔭 I’m currently working on ** Freelancer eCommerce App (Clothes Store) **

-- 🌱 I’m currently learning **Devops**
+- 🌱 I’m currently learning ** Azure **

 - 👨‍💻 All of my projects are available at [@loading@...](@loading@...)